It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 Two of them are already gone.

-He's the but there's another one right around the corner.
+But there's another one right around the corner.

 Can't wait to get to it.

-Open line Friday continues with Rush Limbaugh hosting and starring as always.
+Open Line Friday continues with Rush Limbaugh hosting and starring as always.